ksahlin/IsoCon/README.md

                         candidates_converged.fa and final_candidates.fa in
                         output folder. [default = False] --prefilter_candidates
-                        Filter candidates if they are not consensus over at least one base pair, this can reduce runtime without significant loss in true candidates. [default = False]
+                        Filter candidates if they are not consensus over any base pair in the candidate transcript formed from them, this can reduce runtime without significant loss in true candidates. [default = False]

 required arguments:
   -fl_reads FL_READS    Fast<a/q> file pacbio Reads of Insert.